Land of Enchantment

 Step Back in Time

 This is the newest addition to our roster of life-changing tours and we’re thrilled to be sharing it with you!
-This is one of our most luxurious tours where we offer deluxe accommodations paired with unrivaled and diverse photo ops for you.
+Our Myanmar offering is one of our most luxurious tours where we offer deluxe accommodations paired with unrivaled and diverse photo ops for you.
 This is the land of thousands of temples, pagodas, and stupas and some of them literally glitter with gold.

-Whether you’re photographing novice Buddhist monks in stunning settings, drifting along the fabled Irrawaddy river sipping gin and tonics on a river cruise, or flying high above the countless pagodas of historic Bagan in a hot air balloon at dawn… you’ll know that your experience will be cherished for a lifetime.
+Whether you’re photographing novice Buddhist monks in stunning settings, drifting along Inle Lake photographing the fabled leg-rowing fishermen, or flying high above the countless pagodas of historic Bagan in a hot air balloon at dawn… you’ll know that your experience will be cherished for a lifetime.

 As with most of our tours, the Myanmar tour will revolve around the photography aspects but we built this tour to be enjoyed by absolutely any travel enthusiast with a thirst for exploration and discovery.